Division of Wilderness Medicine

 Our unique expertise enables the alleviation of suffering in any of a range of austere environments, including wilderness areas, rural and urban disasters, developing-world projects and even into space.

 Clinical Care: We provide acute care for critically ill patients under demanding environmental conditions.
-We have cared for patients from the shores of post-tsunami Japan, to populations in under-developed Africa and Asia, and onto the summits of the world’s highest mountains.
+We have cared for patients from the shores of post-tsunami Japan, to populations in under-developed Africa and Asia, and on the summits of the world’s highest mountains.

 Teaching: Our educational fellowship trains tomorrow’s leaders in a rigorous 1-2 year post-graduate program.
 In our innovative course, “Medicine in the Wild,” taught with the Wilderness Medicine Institute of the National Outdoor Leadership School (WMI/NOLS), students learn wilderness medicine over 28 days in New Mexico.